jvianna/Markdown/tests/Misc/BackslashEscapes.markdown

 \$ \^ \; can be escaped.
 \a \b \T cannot.
-unicode symbols can: \‥.
-unicode letters cannot: \π.
+unicode letters and symbols cannot: \π \‥.